 By using the materials to teach children, the teacher’s subject knowledge is developed in terms of vocabulary, grammar, pronunciation, as well as cultural knowledge.
 The transition phase known as niveau multicolore is designed to help secondary teachers to understand the primary experience and to build upon it in Key Stage 3.

-The niveau bleu training materials (Year 3) with assessments and cultural guidance can already be freely accessed and downloaded from Culturethèque.
+These materials with assessments and cultural guidance can be freely accessed and downloaded from Culturethèque.

 This programme includes training courses at venues across England in the regional centres of Network for Languages.
 A certificate is delivered to confirm the attendance at the introductory course.
 If you wish to attend a training course you will find more information on your regional centre’s website.